-In addition to the other mandatory criteria, you must meet the English language requirement at Level B1 (AS-Level or equivalent) in order to be eligible for a Skilled Worker Visa.
+In addition to the other mandatory criteria, in order to be eligible for a Skilled Worker visa you must meet the English language requirement at Level B1 (AS-Level or equivalent).

-You can demonstrate that you meet the English language requirement if you meet one of the following criteria below:
+You can demonstrate that you meet the English language requirement if you meet one of the following criteria:

-Being a national of a majority English speaking country
+You are a national from one of the following majority English speaking countries

 Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, Malta, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, United States of America.

-- a. a bachelor’s degree, master’s degree or doctorate awarded in the UK; or
+- a bachelor’s degree, master’s degree or doctorate awarded in the UK

-- b. a degree or degree-level qualification taught in a university or college in a majority English-speaking country listed above (except Canada), or Ireland, which meets or exceeds the recognised standard of a bachelor’s degree, master’s degree or doctorate awarded in the UK; or
+- a degree or degree-level qualification taught in a university or college in a majority English-speaking country listed above (except Canada), or Ireland, which meets or exceeds the recognised standard of a bachelor’s degree, master’s degree or doctorate awarded in the UK

-- c. a degree or degree level qualification which meets, or exceeds, the recognised standard of a UK bachelor’s degree; master’s degree or doctorate and was taught or researched in English.
+- a degree or degree level qualification which meets, or exceeds, the recognised standard of a UK bachelor’s degree, master’s degree or doctorate and was taught or researched in English

-- b. a transcript issued by the university or college that awarded the qualification; or
+- a transcript issued by the university or college that awarded the qualification

 You will need to provide a valid digital reference number from an approved provider to your HR Co-ordinator showing you have passed an approved English language test to the required level in the two years before the date of application.
-The list of approved tests and providers, updated from time to time, can be found here.
+The list of approved tests and providers can be found on the UK government website.

-Having shown that you meet the required level in a previous successful immigration application
+You have shown you meet the required level in a previous successful immigration application

-You will meet the English language requirement if you have already shown that you met the requirement, at the level required for your current application, in a previous successful application for entry clearance or permission to stay.
+If you met the requirement at the required level for your current application in a previous successful application for entry clearance or permission to stay.